-Texting For Repairs Surveys – Pilot Starting from 1st July 2017
+Texting For Repairs Surveys – Pilot Started 1st July 2017

 Have you ever been fed up completing a paper copy of a survey?
 Do you find this a bit time-consuming and cumbersome?
 In order to try to obtain as much feedback as possible we are trialling a new way to collect this information.

-In June, our tenants with a mobile phone number will receive a Text Welcome Message from Forth.
-This will ask if you are happy to receive texts on the Repairs Service, when a repair is undertaken to your home.
-If you are, it will ask you to save the number to your phone.
+In June, our tenants with a mobile phone number received a Text Welcome Message from Forth.
+This asked if they were happy to receive texts on the Repairs Service, when a repair is undertaken to their home.

-From 1st July, we will issuing some of our tenants with a text asking them to rate their satisfaction with repairs from 1-5.
+From 1st July, we have been issuing some of our tenants with a text asking them to rate their satisfaction with repairs from 1-5.
 (1=very satisfied to 5 = very dissatisfied).
-At a click of a button you will be able to rate the service.
-This text will be automatically generated from the Works Order completion date after receiving a request for a repair.
+At a click of a button tenants are able to rate the service.
+This text is automatically generated from the Works Order completion date after receiving a request for a repair.
 It is therefore important that we have up to date mobile numbers for all our tenants.
-So if you have changed your mobile number recently, please phone the office and let us know.
+So if you are a tenant and you have changed your mobile number recently, please phone the office and let us know.

 Every text reply received will be entered in to a quarterly draw to win £25 in supermarket vouchers.
 If you do not want to take part in Texting Surveys, please contact Margaret Glencross, at the office.